Black Darter Tetra Care Guide: Tank Setup, Diet, Tank Mates & More

 Bacterial Infections

 Fish kept in water that is too hard or alkaline for their needs are prone to bacterial infections.
 Symptoms include clamped fins, loss of color, lethargy, and cloudy patches on the skin.
 The best prevention is maintaining proper blackwater conditions.
-Treatment with broad-spectrum antibacterials can help, but correcting the underlying water chemistry issue is essential for long-term recovery.
+Treatment with broad-spectrum antibacterials helps, but correcting the underlying water chemistry issue is essential for long-term recovery.

 Ich (White Spot Disease)

 Like most tropical fish, black darter tetras can develop ich when stressed by temperature fluctuations or introduction to a new environment.
 The characteristic white spots are easy to identify.
 Raising the temperature gradually to 82°F (28°C) and using a mild ich treatment is the standard approach.
-Be cautious with medication doses, as these fish can be more sensitive than hardier species.
+Be cautious with medication doses, as these fish is more sensitive than hardier species.
 Many experienced keepers prefer heat treatment alone in very soft water since some medications alter pH.

 Stress-Related Issues